Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous Item
+- Attunement

 **Armguard**: Whenever you score a takedown you gain a stack of *Pact*.
-When you have 15 stacks, you gain +1 to your armor class.
-When you have 30 stacks it increases to +2.
+When you have 30 stacks, you gain +1 to your armor class.
+When you have 60 stacks it increases to +2.

 **Witch's Pact**: Whenever you deal elemental damage, that damage is allways converted to cold damage and deals 1d8 additional cold damage.